 Note: If you don’t have any such software, don’t worry: many web hosts will actually provide you with free “site builder” software to get you started.

-Dynamic sites (blogs, forums, photo galleries...): you will install software (called a web application) on your web server.
-This software will let you add and edit content (text, pictures, videos...) at any time directly online without the need for any special tools on your computer.
+Dynamic sites (blogs, forums, photo galleries…): instead of uploading HTML pages to, you will install a piece of software (called a web application) on your web server.
+This software will let you add and edit content (text, pictures, videos…) at any time directly online without the need for any special tools on your computer.
 The software may also allow your visitors to leave comments or start discussions of their own if you let them.

-Of course we recommend the b2evolution software to start your own blog and more but there's plenty of choice here.
-Other popular web apps include WordPress, phpBB and Gallery.
+Of course we recommend the b2evolution blog/CMS software to kickstart your site and let it grow over the years, but there’s plenty of choice here.
+Other popular web apps include WordPress, Joomla, Drupal, phpBB, Gallery and plenty more…

 Note: If installing a web application sounds complicated, don’t worry: many web hosts will automatically install the application of your choice for you.
 Their tech support should also be able to help you.

 While static HTML sites can be hosted on virtually ANY web server, when it comes to web applications, you need to be aware of the technology they are using.
-There are 2 main categories here:
+There are basically two different technological orientations to choose from here:

 Note: even if you use Windows on your own computer, you will generally want to go with Linux hosting *unless* you specifically need ASP.
-Linux hosting is generally faster, cheaper and more flexible than Windows hosting and poses no compatibility problem at all (beyond ASP).
-For example, all Linux hosts will work fine with a site you designer on DreamWeaver on your PC/Windows.
+Linux hosting is generally faster, cheaper and more flexible than Windows hosting and poses no compatibility problem at all, no matter which operating system you use at home or at work.

 There is a whole range of service levels in web hosting.
 These can roughly be broken down like this:

-Generally you will always want to start with shared hosting, knowing you can always upgrade later.
+Most people start with shared hosting, knowing you can always upgrade later, as your site grows.
 Shared hosting gives you professional web hosting capabilities at the fraction of the price of a dedicated server.

-Once you have settled on Linux vs Windows and Shared vs VPS vs Dedicated, you will still have many offers from many different companies...
+Once you have settled on Linux vs Windows and Shared vs VPS vs Dedicated, you will still have to make a choice between many offers from many different companies…

 A lot of companies will offer you incredible disk space and bandwidth to host your site.
-Don't fall for it!
-All hosting plans in the $5 to $10/month today offer more space and bandwidth than you could possibly need when starting a new site.
+Don’t fall for it!
+All hosting plans in the $4 to $10/month range today offer more space and bandwidth than you could possibly need when starting a new site.

 If you ask us, there are 3 things you want to look at when choosing between similar hosting offers: